openhie/instant/goinstant/README.md

 Run the app using `go run goinstant.go` or build the binary using `go build`.
 To build releases, create a tag and upload the binaries built.
 A convenience bash script is included to build binaries.

+Note: this script won't work if you have a `goistant/data/` folder that gets created when upping the docker-compose files through the go app.
+Delete this first: `sudo rm -r goisntant/data`

 ```sh
 bash ./buildreleases.sh
 git tag 0.0.1